Our Dingbat Retirement Plan

-The amount of safety we required for our nest egg and the vigilance we’d be exercising over it ultimately forced us to take a very close look at income realty, even though we didn’t cotton to the idea of overseeing property managers in our retirement years.
+The amount of safety we required for our nest egg, and the vigilance we'd be exercising over it, ultimately forced us to take a very close look at income realty, even though we didn't cotton to the idea of overseeing property managers in our retirement years.
 What we wanted when we retired was FREEDOM, and the guarantee that we'd have more than enough money to really enjoy it--not a ball and chain that typical rental management entails.

 So, starting out with a bias against rental units (because of negative experiences managing apartment houses) we decided to see if there was any other kind of income property we could stomach.
 Since we weren't committed to any particular type we checked out the pluses and minuses of warehouses, storage units, office buildings, self-service car washes, RV parks, nursing homes, etc. But none of that more specialized real estate made us feel like we were really in control.
 We didn't want to deal with extensive overhead, or employees, or be at the mercy of renting out special-use buildings or space to fussy, choosy tenants.

-The turning point in our quest occurred when we discovered that we had been looking at our retirement problem backwards—by focusing on the different types of rental properties to invest in, rather than on the specific type of tenant we wanted to deal with!
-If we could define our ideal tenant then it would be a lot easier to find and focus on the kind of property we'd need to buy to rent out to them.
+The turning point in our quest occurred when we discovered that we had been looking at our retirement problem backwards-by focusing on the different types of rental properties to invest in, rather than on the specific type of tenant we wanted to deal with!
+If we could define our ideal tenant then it would be a lot easier to find and focus on the kind of property we would need to buy to rent out to them.
 Wow, what a revealing process that turned out to be!

 We discovered that what we wanted was a quiet, non-aggressive, non-demanding, STABLE, older person with a guaranteed income.
 We were surprised, for instance, to discover that the most volatile influences affecting tenant turnover are changes in either their family make-up or job situation.

-So, with our foreclosure profits, we’ve been picking them up at bargain prices.
+So, with our foreclosure profits, we've been picking them up at bargain prices.
 We modernize the kitchen and bathroom, and paint and replace carpet with longer lasting ALLURE flooring sold by Home Depot.
-On the outside we install modern, dual-paned windows and spruce it up with vinyl siding or a new stucco color coat, newly painted trim, a cleaned up yard, a mended fence and a smooth working gate.
+On the outside we install modern, dual-paned windows and spruce it up with vinyl siding or a new, stucco color coat, newly painted trim, a cleaned-up yard, a mended fence and a smooth working gate.